jackjliew/ai-openscale/getting-started.md

 - You can review your choices before clicking **Save** to finalize them.

 - Finally, you're presented with an optional button to **Add Feedback Data**, along with feedback logging code snippets.
 See [Configuring the Accuracy monitor](/docs/services/ai-openscale/monitor-accuracy.html#config-accuracy) for details.
-For now, select **Exit** without pressing this button.
+For now, select **Close** without pressing this button.

 <!---